Interviewing Strategies for the Shy Person

 Top Five Nonverbal Behaviors for Successful Interviewing

-- Dress for Success First and foremost, if an applicant shows up for an interview poorly groomed and wearing street clothes, there’s usually nothing that can happen in the interview that will help change the interviewer’s first impression.
-It’s important to understand the company environment to decide on the appropriate dress, but good grooming can also turn the interviewer off if an applicant is slack in his/her personal hygiene.
-In addition to dress and grooming, attention to detail is important as well.
-It includes well-manicured fingernails, polished shoes with small or no heel, little jewelry, and no perfume.
-Any type of body art or tattoos should also be downplayed as much as possible.
+- Dress for Success First and foremost, if an applicant shows up for an interview poorly groomed and wearing street clothes, there’s usually nothing that that will help change the interviewer’s first impression.
+It’s important to understand the company environment to decide on the appropriate dress, In addition to dress and grooming, attention to detail is important as well.
+It includes well-manicured fingernails, brushed hair, polished shoes, little jewelry, and little perfume.
+Any type of body art or tattoos should also be downplayed or concealed as much as possible.

 - Good Posture Maintaining good posture throughout the interview shows confidence in yourself and interest in what the other person has to say.
 Again, like direct eye contact, good posture is mainly about awareness and understanding its importance.
 Leaning forward slightly also shows the interviewer that you are engaged in the conversation and interested in learning more about the position and the company.Facial Expressions One of the first pieces of advice I give when helping someone prepare for an interview is - don’t forget to smile.
 Smiling shows a sense of confidence and also shows the employer that you really want the job.
 A good sense of humor can also be very appealing, but it’s important to take the interviewer’s lead and avoid telling any jokes.

 - Appropriate Body Language Small hand gestures and movement of the body are things to consider when interviewing for a job.
 Some people tend to be more expressive than others, but the key here is to use adequate hand gestures and body movements that will not overwhelm the interviewer.